Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Background

 \subsection{Theoretical underpinning}

 The theoretical underpinning of TNA draws on the established view that learning can be captured as an event-based process.
-Such a lens has been applied ---and extended--- over the years through the work of several researchers who applied a temporal lens to capture the sequences of events, the transitions, and the temporal unfolding of such learning events and their typical patterns \cite{López-Pernas_Misiejuk_Kaliisa_Conde-González_Saqr_2024,Malmberg_Järvelä_Järvenoja_2017,Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Reimann_2009}.
-In particular, TNA relies on Winne and Perry\textquotesingle s framework that the learning process unfolds from \emph{\textbf{occurrences}} (the actions learners take, such as reading a passage) to \emph{\textbf{contingencies}} (the events that follow these actions, such as taking a note) and \emph{\textbf{patterns}} (the repeated sequences of occurrences and contingencies) \cite{Winne_2010,Winne_Perry_2000}.
-Repeated patterns of behavior ---constitute tactics and strategies--- that can be inferred and ``computed using matrices that tally transitions from one SRL event to another'' \cite[p.~275]{Winne_2010}--- which is exactly what TNA does.
-TNA builds on ---and extends--- Winne\'s (2010) framework, given that it encapsulates the core tenets of TNA and accurately reflects Markovian principles ---that is behind TNA--- where an event (\emph{\textbf{occurrence}}) is contingent upon the preceding \emph{\textbf{contingency}} and tallied as transition matrices \cite{Winne_Hadwin_Gress_2010}.
-TNA captures these events as well as their transitions to contingencies and their typical patterns.
+Such a lens has been applied ---and extended--- over the years through the work of several researchers who applied a temporal lens to capture the sequences, the transitions, and the temporal unfolding of learning events and their typical patterns \cite{López-Pernas_Misiejuk_Kaliisa_Conde-González_Saqr_2024,Malmberg_Järvelä_Järvenoja_2017,Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Reimann_2009}.
+In particular, TNA draws on Winne and Perry\textquotesingle s framework that the learning process unfolds as transitions (i.e., \emph{\textbf{contingencies)}} between \emph{\textbf{occurrences}} (the actions learners take), such as from reading a passage to taking a note \cite{Winne_2010,Winne_Perry_2000}.
+Repeated transitions form ---\emph{\textbf{patterns}}--- that can be inferred and ``computed using matrices that tally transitions from one SRL event to another'' \cite[p.~275]{Winne_2010}.
+TNA builds on ---and extends--- Winne's framework, given that it encapsulates the core tenets of TNA and accurately reflects Markovian principles ---that is behind TNA--- where an event (\emph{\textbf{occurrence}}) is contingent upon the preceding event and tallied as transition matrices \cite{Winne_Hadwin_Gress_2010}.
+TNA captures these events as well as their transitions (\emph{\textbf{contingencies}}) and their typical patterns.
 However, TNA extends \emph{\textbf{occurrences}} to include states (e.g., engagement, tactics, or strategies), activities, utterances, and other categorical or discrete representations of learning or learners.